-- Follow the driver manufacturer instructions for lubrication requirements.
-The driver is pre-lubricated from the factory. - Ensure that the grease-lubricated bearings in the driver have been properly greased with the grade of grease recommended by the driver manufacturer.
+- Follow the driver manufacturer instructions for lubrication requirements. - Ensure that the grease-lubricated bearings in the driver have been properly greased with the grade of grease recommended by the driver manufacturer.

-5.4.4 Driver settings
+6.4.4 Driver settings

 Refer to the manufacturer's instructions.